Lennox Lewis vs. Mike Tyson: Press conference brawl

 On January 22, 2002, at a press conference held in New York to publicise the bout, a brawl involving the two boxers and their entourages occurred.

 Tyson went on stage at the Hudson Theatre and stared in the direction of where Lewis was to appear.
 As soon as Lewis appeared, Tyson quickly walked toward him and appeared to be about to assault Lewis.
-One of Lewis' bodyguards attempted to block Tyson's access to Lewis before Tyson threw a left hook in the bodyguard's direction.
+One of Lewis's bodyguards attempted to block Tyson's access to Lewis before Tyson threw a left hook in the bodyguard's direction.

 The two boxers rolled on the floor with personnel from both camps getting involved.

 During the melee WBC president José Sulaimán claimed to be knocked out when he hit his head on the table.
 He later filed a US$56 million lawsuit against Lewis and Tyson for injuries caused in the scuffle.
 Sulaiman claims he was spat on and Tyson threatened to kill him, when he got up after being knocked out.

-Tyson later admitted to biting Lewis' leg and had to pay him US$335,000.
+Tyson later admitted to biting Lewis's leg and had to pay him US$335,000.

-Following the brawl Tyson came to the edge of the podium, grabbed his crotch and started shouting expletives at someone at the crowd who was later guessed to be either Lewis's mother or a female photographer.
+Following the brawl Tyson came to the edge of the podium, grabbed his crotch and started shouting expletives at someone in the crowd who was later guessed to be either Lewis's mother or a female photographer.
 Then he overheard freelance journalist Mark Malinowski suggesting that he should be in a straitjacket, which prompted him to issue another profanity-laden tirade, this time directed at Malinowski.
 He repeatedly referred to the reporter as a "punk white boy" and a "faggot", and punctuated his oration by vowing to "fuck [Malinowski] 'till you love me".
 The brawl at the press conference for this fight was named The Ring magazine Event of the Year for 2002.